- Why does ASX collect Personal Information?

 - To provide investor education services;

 - To service shareholders;

 - To provide administration for ASX employees;

 - To enable the resolution of a concern or complaint;

 - To provide ongoing information about our products and services to people that we believe may be interested;

 - To consider applications for employment; and

-- To provide services.
+- To provide products and services.

 ASX will only use your Personal Information for the purpose for which you have provided it.
 We will not disclose your Personal Information to third parties, unless you consent or in other circumstances where such disclosure is required or authorised by law.